-To meet the Functional Requirements of this Chapter, the minimum working temperature should not fall below 2°C. It is important that during cold weather periods, regular temperature readings should be taken.
+To meet the Functional Requirements of this Chapter, minimum working temperatures should not fall below 2°C. It is important that during cold weather periods, regular temperature readings should be taken.
 Thermometers should be placed away from direct sunlight, preferably in a shaded area.
-When assessing the temperature, it is also important to consider wind chill and weather exposure, and make the necessary allowances for sites that have a higher level of exposure.
+When assessing the temperature, it is also important to consider wind chill and weather exposure and make the necessary allowances for sites that have a higher level of exposure.